Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Accelerated Gradient and skew-Symmetric Splitting Methods

 \subsection{Implicit Euler Schemes}

 If we apply the implicit Euler method for the accelerated gradient system~\eqref{eq:AG}, the linear convergence is a direct consequence of the strong Lyapunov property~\eqref{eq:strong acc}.
 Consider

-As we have shown before, the implicit Euler method is unconditionally stable and yield superlinear convergence with the price of solving a nonlinear equation system where $x_{k+1}$ and $y_{k+1}$ are coupled together, which is usually not practical.
-We present the convergence analysis here as a reference to measure the difference of other methods.
+As we have shown before, the implicit Euler method is unconditionally stable with the price of solving a nonlinear equation system where $x_{k+1}$ and $y_{k+1}$ are coupled together, which is usually not practical.
+Again we present the convergence analysis here as a reference.